 Rheumatoid arthritis (RA) is an autoimmune condition in which the body's immune system inaccurately identifies joint cartilage as a "foreign invader" and destroys it.
 In contrast to Osteoarthritis, RA typically occurs on both sides of the body (for example, both hands are affected).
 Symptoms include swelling, redness, and a feeling of heat in the affected joints.
 Any joint can be affected by RA, but most commonly involved joints are the hands, wrists, and feet.
 Some people also experience symptoms in their eyes, heart, lungs, skin, and blood vessels associated with Rheumatoid arthritis.
 RA is usually diagnosed using blood tests.
 Naturopathic treatment options for RA involve calming the immune system and preventing it from reacting to the body's own tissues.
 This may involve investigation of possible food sensitivities, anti-inflammatory and immune modulating supplements and herbs, acupuncture, and topical anti-inflammatory treatments.

 Regardless of the type of arthritis, Naturopathic medicine offers many treatment options for pain relief, restoring joint structure and mobility.
-If you have any questions, feel free to shoot me a message here.
+If you have any questions, feel free to shoot me a message or schedule a Complementary Discovery Session.
 I'd be happy to answer them!